-Of course, the initial consideration is identification of the standard of care that you will ultimately be required to prove.
-Generally, that revolves around the question of what would be reasonably foreseeable to expect a bar or tavern owner to do in order to protect patrons on the premise from dangers associated with the business.
+Of course, the initial consideration is identifying the standard of care that you will ultimately be required to prove.
+Generally, determining that standard of care revolves around the question of what would be reasonably foreseeable to expect a bar or tavern owner to do in order to protect patrons on the premise from dangers associated with the business.
 That reasonable person standard encompasses the reality that there are special dangers associated with the place and the character of these types of businesses.
 What are those special dangers?
-They include: large numbers of patrons in an establishment (potentially over the approved capacity), patrons drinking alcoholic beverages (probably many to excess), and/or few or poorly-trained security and staff to handle the large crowds that the establishment hopes to entice.
+They include large numbers of patrons in an establishment (potentially over the approved capacity), patrons drinking alcoholic beverages (probably many to excess), and/or few or poorly-trained security and staff to handle the large crowds that the establishment hopes to generate.